tarantool/nginx_upstream_module/README.md

 HTTP GET ... /url?space_id=512&value=some+string
 it could be matched by using the following format 'space_id=%%space_id,value=%s'
 ```
+Also this works with HTTP forms, i.e. HTTP POST, HTTP PUT and so on.

 Here is a full list of {FMT_TYPE} types:

 ```
+TUPLES

 %n - int64
 %f - float
 %d - double
 %s - string
 %b - boolean

+Special types

 %%space_id - space_id
 %%idx_id - index_id
 %%off - [select](#tnt_select) offset